doctrine/phpcr-odm/README.md

 The default language chooser strategy (`Doctrine\ODM\PHPCR\Translation\LocaleChooser\LocaleChooser`) returns a configurable list of languages based on the requested language.
 On instantiation, you specify the default locale.
+This should be your application default locale.
+It is used to get the default locale order which usually should not vary based on the current locale.
-This can be hardcoded or based on the request or whatever you chose.
+Based on the request or whatever criteria you have, you can use setLocale to have the document manager load your document in the right language.

 When you bootstrap the document manager, you need to set the language chooser strategy if you have any translatable documents: